 Volumizing hair products are formulated to make your hair look fuller and thicker.
 If thinning hair is affecting your sense of confidence, you should consider investing in a good-quality volumizing shampoo and conditioner.
-Volumizing shampoos are formulated to provide your hair with a bounce to create an illusion of fullness.
+Volumizing shampoos are formulated to provide your hair with a bounce to create an illusion of volume and fullness.
 While they do not make your hair thicker, they do make your hair look bouncier and fuller.

 4. Opt For Oil Massages

 Massaging your scalp with natural oils stimulates the hair follicles and can promote hair growth (7).
 Besides boosting hair growth, using oils helps make your hair softer and easier to manage as they also ensure adequate hydration.
 Oils work as conditioners and sealants as well.
 Make oil massages a regular part of your hair care routine to experience better scalp and hair health in the long run.
 Coconut oil, olive oil, almond oil, jojoba oil, and grapeseed oil can be used for massaging your scalp and boosting hair shine.